Can regulation prevent another Ian Paterson or is more radical reform needed?

-The government’s Green Paper on work, health and disability proposes a plan for helping disabled people into employment.
-This was an ambition that initially appeared in the Conservative Party manifesto in 2015.
-The overarching aim is to close the disability employment gap.
-Of the 5.7 million disabled people of […]
+The government’s Green Paper on work, health and disability proposes a plan for helping disabled people into employment, an ambition that initially appeared in the Conservative Party manifesto in 2015.

 The past 20 years have been trying ones for Santa Claus and the National Elf Service.
 The decision to split the purchasing of presents from their delivery was meant to improve efficiency, but he’s been having second thoughts…

 Defending public health against ‘nanny state’ accusations: we need to talk about freedom